 The site slopes approximately 500mm from west to east and approximately 1 metre from the front of the block to the rear of the block.
 The development will require the demolition of the existing single house on the site.
+The original development plans are included as Attachment 2 and the amended development plans are included as Attachment 3.

 The plans initially submitted were assessed and advertised under the City's Policy No. 7.2.1 - Residential Design Elements.
 Council at its meeting on 13 December 2016 adopted the Built Form Local Planning Policy No. 7.1.1 - Built Form Policy and revoked the Policy No. 7.2.1 - Residential Design Elements.
 The Built Form Policy and revocation of the Policy No. 7.2.1 - Residential Design Elements was published and became operational on 21 January 2016.
-This became the applicable planning framework under which the application was assessed.
-It is noted that the landscaping and rear setback requirements of the Built Form Policy require approval of the Western Australian Planning Commission (WAPC) and as a result the assessment only has 'due regard' to these provisions.
+This now becomes the applicable planning framework under which the application is to be determined.
+It is noted that the landscaping and rear setback requirements of the Built Form Policy require approval of the Western Australian Planning Commission (WAPC) and as a result the assessment will only have 'due regard' to these provisions.

-The subject site falls within the 'Residential' area under the Built Form Policy and has been assessed against the applicable standards and requirements of the policy.
+The subject site falls within a 'Transit Corridor' under the Built Form Policy and has been assessed against the applicable standards and requirements of the policy.

-Council considered the development application at its meeting of 7 March 2017.
-The development plans considered by Council at the time are included as Attachment 2.
-At the OCM, Council resolved to refuse the development application for the following reasons:
+At the OCM held on 7 March 2017, Council resolved to refuse the development application for the following reasons: